appsaprinsky/project-ml-prices/README.md

 # project-ml-prices

-# Portfolio Optimization Using Python
+# Portfolio Optimization using 2 methods

+### Table: Shares and Optimized Weights for Minimized Risk

 Here's the table with the tickers and the optimized weights:

 | Ticker | Optimized Weight |